xianbaum/xianbaum.github.io/_posts/2020-12-25-helloable-c.md

 - Cast to and from the interface
 - Generate comparable assembly to a C++ implementation

-I hope I didn't miss anything, but three years ago, I think I got pretty close to C++ implementation down to the assembly, without being ugly.
+Three years ago, I made an effort to get close to C++ implementation down to the assembly, without being ugly and keeping abstractions as much as C allows.

 ## Single inheritance in C